This is essentially the stereotype that we’re stuck with outside of the geek community.

 The problem is this: people are not cookie cutters of each other.
 My family may see a glorious challenge and exhilarating thrill in chasing a ball around a court whereas I only see a bunch of people running back and forth.
 They see me sitting on the couch yelling at a TV, “EAT THAT BEHEMOTH!” as vegetating.
 We’ll never agree.
 Still, there is some legitimacy in the stigma against gamers and health problems.
 Let’s face it; the Wii tried with its motion sensor technology, but short of getting sore arm and wrist, there’s really not much going on that’s beneficial.

 Last year, I took a look at myself and I hated what I saw.
 I’ll be completely transparent here: I got up to 200 lbs.
 I was pushing a size 14 and xl shirts.
 I decided that enough was enough.
+I started to search online and look for things that could help me lose weight and I found this tim ferriss supplements which is very effective.
 As aforementioned, I joined Weight Watchers with my mother and one of my younger sisters.
 It’s expensive, and it’s not easy, but one year later I’m down 50lbs and sitting in a size 4.
 However, to find success in something that honestly blows the big one, I had to figure out a way to change my habits so I found some enjoyment in this new change of lifestyle.

 Before I go on, I want to say something outright.
 There’s not one program under the sun that will work for everyone.
 I won’t be promoting Weight Watchers or any of the tools, apps that I mention over anyone else; these are just the tools that I found to be most effective for me.
 Not everyone is built the same, so going out for runs everyday isn’t an option for all.
 In the end, getting healthy is up to you and how hard you are willing to work for it.
 It’s honestly a question of mind over mater and training a new point of view into yourself so that something that’s collectively regarded as sucky can become at least tolerable.